titania7777/UCF101FewShot/README.md

 5. sequence_length: number of frames
 6. setname: sampling mode, if this mode is 'train' then the sampler read a 'train.csv' file to load train dataset [default: 'train', others: 'test']
 ### pad options
-7. random_pad_sample: sampling frames from existing frames with randomly when frames are insufficient, if this value is False then only use first frame repeatedly [default: True, other: False]
+7. random_pad_sample: sampling frames from current frames with randomly for making some pads when frames are insufficient, if this value is False then only use first frame repeatedly [default: True, other: False]
-8. pad_option: when adds some pad for insufficient frames of video, if this value is 'autoaugment' then pads will augmented by autoaugment policies [default: 'default', other: 'autoaugment']
+8. pad_option: if this value is 'autoaugment' then pads will augmented by autoaugment policies [default: 'default', other: 'autoaugment']
 ### frame sampler options
 9. uniform_frame_sample: sampling frames with same interval, if this value is False then sampling frames with ignored interval [default: True, other: False]
 10. random_start_position: decides the starting point with randomly by considering the interval, if this value is False then starting point is always 0 [default: True, other, False]